sliu107/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Down the latest version of `HistoryFlashcard` from [here](https://github.com/AY1920S2-CS2113-T14-1/tp/releases).
+2. Download the latest version of `HistoryFlashcard` from [here](https://github.com/AY1920S2-CS2113-T14-1/tp/releases).
 3. Move the JAR file to the folder you want to use as the home folder for `HistoryFlashcard `.
 4. Double-click the file to start the application or run the command `java -jar [path-to-history-flashcard-jar-file]` from terminal
 5. Type in commands and start using `HistoryFlashcard`!